-Honey Ginger Pumpkin Seed and Walnut Crusted Salmon with Black Rice Noodles, quite a mouthful and a super deliciously tasty one too!
+Honey Ginger Pumpkin Seed and Walnut Crusted Salmon, quite a mouthful and a super deliciously tasty one too!
 This anti-inflammatory, antioxidant rich meal is easy to prepare and is ready in around 30 minutes.

 I love Wild Alaskan Salmon, they swim around in the wild, eating as nature intended which makes them rich in omega 3, vitamins, minerals and Astaxanthin, a powerful antioxidant.
 Astaxanthin is a naturally-occurring carotenoid, a reddish pigment produced by micro-algae and eaten by salmon and other marine life, e.g. crab, lobster, etc which makes them pink.
 Astaxanthin can protects cells and the nervous system from oxidative damage and is beneficial to joints and skin amongst many other health benefits.